 Policy/procedure regarding face coverings for all Faculty, Staff, and Students:

 The use of face coverings/masks will be taught and reinforced throughout the year.
-Face coverings must be worn by all faculty, staff, and students whenever six feet of social distancing can not be maintained consistently.
+Face coverings must be worn by all faculty, staff, and students indoors, and outdoors whenever six feet of social distancing can not be maintained consistently.
 (PA state directive, PA Department of Education, Diocese of Pittsburgh, CDC)

 Cloth face coverings/masks should not be placed on: